 I keep jars of marinara sauce in my pantry for last-minute dinners, but I also have a stash of simple sauce recipes up my sleeve for nights when I have just a couple extra minutes.

-Here are some of those “just a couple extra minute” sauce ideas to mix things up!
+Here are some of those “just a couple extra minute” sauce ideas to mix things up alongside these pasta dinner ideas!

 Basil & Walnut Pesto